- Administering FlowForge

-You can edit the environment variables for a project from the
+You can edit the environment variables from the

 Environment option from the side menu.

-Changes will only take effect when the project is restarted.
+Changes will only take effect when the Node-RED instance is restarted.

 # Template provided variables

-The Template may include some predefined environment variables that are automatically applied to the project.
-The template may lock some of those variables to prevent a Project from changing them.
+The Template may include some predefined environment variables that are automatically applied.
+The template may lock some of those variables to prevent an individual instance from changing them.

 Variables provided by the template cannot be deleted, however if they are editable, their value can be set to blank.

-You can create additional variables for a single project by entering the name and value in the boxes at the bottom of the list and clicking the
+You can create additional variables for an individual Node-RED instance by entering the name and value in the boxes at the bottom of the list and clicking the

-You can delete a project variable using the trash can icon.
+You can delete a variable using the trash can icon.

-The image below shows a project with 3 environment variables.
+The image below shows an instance with 3 environment variables.

 The first one